Where should you do your university work?

 Students are more mobile than ever before which means they aren’t tied to working in the computer lab or library.
-In the current crisis, this mobility has enabled everyone to keep working and this is definitely true for universities.
-The majority of students have laptops which means your work world can be practically anywhere and of course many lectures and other sessions are now online.
+During COVID we all had to get used to working from home if we could and some of us found this a bit isolating – others liked it of course!
+The majority of students these days have laptops which means your work world can be practically anywhere and of course many lectures and other sessions are now available online.
 But your choices about where you work will have a major impact on your effectiveness and can impact on your learning.
 So here are my tips:

 - The library.
 The great thing about working in the library used to be that you could be sure that at least you would have to be focussed on work.
 These days there are areas for groupwork and cafes so you could be distracted.
 At the moment (autumn 2020), ,ay libraries are closed or only have limited capacity.
 Personally I still sometimes go to work there as a change from other places I work.
 The difficulty I used to find at university was seeing other people working away apparently knowing exactly what they were doing whereas I didn’t.
 This significantly dented my confidence.
 Maybe this was just something I used to feel but so much of academic work is about confidence, if this is you as well, then you probably don’t HAVE to be there.
 Journals are online and you can take books to use at home.
 But many students tell us they like to be surrounded by other people who are studying.
 SO even if they aren’t really interacting, many students gain a positive feeling from studying together but alone.